liberland/Grants-Program/applications/Liberland_judiciary.md

 The Complex Process acts as a fallback mechanism when the parties cannot concur on the choice of a judge or other terms.
 A mutual agreement on jurisdiction must be established for any process to occur, but there may exist a level of distrust that prevents a jointly accepted judge.
 In such circumstances, the system adapts to assign three judges:
 - The attorney representing the applicant,
 - The attorney representing the respondent, and
-- An arbitrator, jointly selected by the two attorneys.
+- An arbitrator jointly selected by the two attorneys.

 This system, although more involved, remains streamlined for efficiency and cost-effectiveness, maintaining the balance between swiftness and the demands of judicature.
 The Complex Process is designed to handle intricate issues requiring detailed attention and processual protections for the parties involved.
 Ultimately, the criminal process of Liberland will adopt the framework of the Complex Process.

 ##### Mediation
 1. A user (Party A) alleges that another user (Party B) has violated the standing body of rules (Liberland Law).
-In case of smart contract, this is done by triggering a function on the contract itself, which enters into 'litigation mode' until the process is resolved
+In the case of a smart contract, this is done by triggering a function on the contract itself, which enters into 'litigation mode' until the process is resolved
 2. Party A selects a judge (Attorney A) from the available roster, agrees to their terms, and pays collateral plus a transaction fee.
 3. Party B is notified and selects a judge (Attorney B).
 4. Party A and Attorney A compile and submit a Case.